ComplexLychee/python-louvain/README.md

 ```
 <br>

 What the last two lines of code do is to run the Louvain algorithm for the uniform PPM with the starting point being the partition given by the modularity maximisation[^2].
 We do such comparison in a network with two assortative groups[^3].
-It is clear that modularity maximisation exaggerates the true structure, while running the Louvain for PPM leads to a partition that is almost identical to the underlying truth.<br><br>
+Modularity maximisation conludes an overly compliated partition which has 9 groups, while running the Louvain for PPM leads to a partition that is almost identical to the true strucutre.<br><br>

 | Modularity maximisation | uniform PPM |
 :-------------------------:|:-------------------------:
 <img src="/pics/synthetic_modularity_B_9_Q0.512-1.png" width=300><br> | <img src="/pics/synthetic_ppm_B_2_Q0.428_overlap0.355-1.png" width=300><br>
 B = 9, Q = 0.512, accuracy = 0.355[^4] | B = 2, Q = 0.428, accuracy = 0.965[^4]

 <br><br>
 Besides overfitting, modularity maximisation paradoxically has the problem of **underfitting**.
 The underfitting problem of modularity maximisaion leads to a **resolution limit** [4] on the number of detectable communities.

 The resolution limit of modularity maximisation is often demonstrated in the ring-of-cliques example.
 A clique is a fully connected subgraph.
 Consider a network consisting 24 cliques of size 5.
 These cliques are ordered and an edge is placed between every pair of neighbouring cliques to form a ring of cliques.
 Modularity maximisaion counter-intuitively favors a partition that merges every two neighbouring cliques together.
-In comparison, the uniform PPM has no resolution limit [3] and is able to identify all 24 cliques.
+In comparison, the uniform PPM has no resolution limit [3] and is able to identify all 24 cliques[^5].

 ```python